jelmerp/EjaghamCoptodon/README.md

 dfoil: Genome-wide admixture statistics using the DFOIL software.

+file_conversion: Scripts for conversions between file types, e.g. vcf to fasta.

 genotyping: Read mapping and GATK genotyping.

 gphocs: Demographic analyses using the G-PhoCS software.

+metadata: A couple of small files with metadata that are used in other scripts.

 paper: Scripts to produce the Figures, Tables, and statistics that can be found in the paper.